tarantool/doc/doc/contributing/docs/infra.rst

-If you are working with source files from a product or module repository, add that repository as a submodule to the `documentation repository <https://github.com/tarantool/doc>`_ and configure other necessary settings to ensure that the entire body of Tarantool documentation, presented on the `official website <http://www.tarantool.io/en/doc>`_, is built properly.
+If you are working with source files from a product or module repository, add that repository as a submodule to the `documentation repository <https://github.com/tarantool/doc>`_ and configure other necessary settings.
+This will ensure that the entire body of Tarantool documentation, presented on the `official website <http://www.tarantool.io/en/doc>`_, is built properly.